 - adaptive structures

-- structural optimization
+- form finding and optimization

 Our research is supported financially by the state of Baden-Württemberg and the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
 The research group is also integrated in two clusters of excellence, "Data-integrated Simulation Science (SimTech)" and "Integrative Computational Design and Construction for Architecture (IntCDC)" as well as in the collaborative research center 1244 "adaptive building skins and structures".